jaredLunde/render-props/README.md

 **Events** [**`@render-props/events`**](./packages/events)

 A component with a simple interface for managing events registered by its child components.
-This component will automatically 'clean up' listeners when it unmounts.
+This component will automatically 'garbage collect' listeners when it unmounts.

 _____